-The centre will take positive steps to prevent and reduce the occurrence of malpractice by students.
+The centre will take positive steps to prevent and reduce the occurrence of malpractice by pupils.
 These will include:

-- a) Using the induction period and the course handbook to inform students of the College's policy on malpractice and consequent penalties. - b) Showing students the appropriate formats to record cited texts and other materials or information sources including websites.
-Students should not be discouraged from conducting research; indeed evidence of relevant research often contributes to the achievement of higher grades.
-However, the submitted work must show evidence that the student has interpreted and synthesised appropriate information and has acknowledged any sources used. - c) Introducing procedures for assessing work in a way that reduces or identifies malpractice, e.g. plagiarism, collusion, cheating, etc. These procedures may include: - The requirement for interim work to be handed in before final deadlines to give a picture of the student's progress. - Periods of supervised sessions during which evidence for assignments/tasks/coursework is produced by the student. - Altering assessment assignments/tasks/tools on a regular basis.
+- a) Using the induction period and the course handbook to inform pupils of the school's policy on malpractice and consequent penalties. - Showing pupils the appropriate formats to record cited texts and other materials or information sources including websites.
+Pupils must not be discouraged from conducting research; indeed evidence of relevant research often contributes to the achievement of higher grades.
+However, the submitted work must show evidence that the pupil has interpreted and synthesised appropriate information and has acknowledged any sources used. - c) Introducing procedures for assessing work in a way that reduces or identifies malpractice, e.g. plagiarism, collusion, cheating, etc. These procedures may include: - The requirement for interim work to be handed in before final deadlines to give a picture of the pupil's progress.

-- The assessor assessing work for a single assignment/task in a single session for the complete cohort of students. - Using oral questions with students
+- Periods of supervised sessions during which evidence for assignments/tasks/coursework is produced by the pupil. - Altering assessment assignments/tasks/tools on a regular basis. - The assessor assessing work for a single assignment/task in a single session for the complete cohort of pupils. - Using oral questions with pupils.

-Investigation of misconduct
+Investigation of malpractice

-Where misconduct is suspected staff will follow the procedure below
+Where malpractice is suspected staff will follow the procedure below

-- Lead internal verifier to complete malpractice report - Lead internal verifiers to investigate in first instance, Quality nominee to be informed of concerns. - Quality nominee to inform examinations officer, SLT and regional quality standards verifier at Edexcel. - Outcome of investigation to be recorded and records to be kept for three years. - If no evidence of malpractice is found then the student should be awarded the grade.
+- Lead internal verifier to complete malpractice report. - Lead internal verifiers to investigate in first instance, Quality Nominee to be informed of concerns. - Quality Nominee to inform Examinations Manager, SLT and regional quality standards verifier at Edexcel. - Outcome of investigation to be recorded and records to be kept for three years. - If no evidence of malpractice is found then the pupil will be awarded the grade.